arunjos2000/HydraX/README.md

 # HydraX
-## A slack bot to remind user about drinking water.
+## A slack bot to remind user to drink water.